Chicago stages drive-through Wagner in underground garage - WTMJ

 It’s a reimagining of “Götterdämmerung,” the final installment in Wagner’s four-part saga of gold, greed and the downfall of the gods.
 Using his own English translation, Sharon has distilled the four-hour-plus opera down to six episodes lasting just over an hour all together.

-“He came to me with this amazing, wonderful, crazy idea,” said Anthony Freund, Lyric’s general director.
+“He came to me with this amazing, wonderful, crazy idea,” said Anthony Freud, Lyric’s general director.
 “The cancellation of our ‘Ring’ … certainly made it seem particularly appropriate.
 There’s great excitement around it.”

 So much so that all three performances, April 28-May 2, sold out almost immediately, as had all the Detroit shows.
 Still, the total audience for “Twilight: Gods” will be a fraction of the number who could watch a single performance in the Lyric Opera House, which has a seating capacity of 3,276.